 - East: the holiday is celebrated the same as in other parts of the country, but here people build sand pagodas all day long to gain merit.
 Some food is given to the elderly.

 Water fights are an important part of the New Year celebrations.
 April is the hottest time of year in Thailand, and fighting with water is an excellent way to cool down.

-Enjoy the water fights with a light heart: this is the Thai people’s way of giving you their blessing and sharing they joy with you.
+Enjoy the water fights with a light heart: this is the Thai people’s way of giving you their blessing and sharing their joy with you.

 If you really want to experience the best of the festival, go to Bangkok or Chiang Mai: where the biggest celebrations are held.